Hydrophobic soil: Hydrophobic soil management

-One method of managing water repellent soils is claying.
-This is done by adding clay materials to the soil, making the overall soil texture have less surface area.
-It has been found that adding clay to a hydrophobic field of barley increased crop yield from 1.7 to 3.4 t/ha, and in a field of lupins increased the yield by 1 t/ha within a time frame of 2 years.
+One method of managing sandy water-repellent soil is claying.
+This is done by adding select clay materials, such as calcium-bentonite, to give the soil more surface area per unit volume and improve soil mineralogy supporting aggregation.
+A hydrophobic barley field increased crop yield from 1.7 to 3.4 t/ha, and a field of lupins increased the yield by 1 t/ha within 2 years of claying.

+Liming is a method to reduce soil water repellency in acidic soils.
+The liming process consists of adding calcium carbonate, which increases the pH of the soil towards neutral.
+Separate from hydrophobic soils, increased calcium and pH are associated with increased infiltration from improved structure and aggregation in biologically active soils.

-Liming is another method to reduce soil water repellency.
-The process of liming consists of adding calcium carbonate to increase the pH of soil.
-Humic acid is only water-soluble at a pH of greater than 6.5 while fulvic acid is soluble at all pH ranges.
+Increasing the soil's pH increases the ability of naturally occurring humic substances to improve infiltration in hydrophobic soils.
+Humic acid is only water-soluble at a pH greater than 6.5, while fulvic acid is soluble at all pH ranges.
 Both resident acids have a property that enables them to reduce the surface tension of water when in solution.
-By increasing the pH of soil, the ability of naturally occurring fulvic acid and humic acid to increase infiltration in hydrophobic soils increases.
-In contrast, it has been reported that soils with a deficiency of fluvic acid in solution would have more severe water repellency.
+In contrast, it has been reported that soils with a deficiency of fulvic acid in solution would have more severe water repellency.

 The agricultural practice of tilling decreases the degree of soil water repellency.
 Tilling crop fields reduces the carbon content of the soil through mixing and mineralization, thus decreasing the likelihood of decomposition by microorganisms that can lead to the dispersal of the hydrophobic coating that triggers soil water repellency.

-Naturally forming holes and cracks in hydrophobic soil patches allow for water to infiltrate the surface.
+Naturally forming holes and cracks in hydrophobic soil patches allow water to infiltrate the surface.
 These can form from burrowing animals, root channels, or macropores from decayed roots.
-These macropores have been identified as important pathways in forest ecosystems for water to penetrate the soil because they account for approximately 35% of the near-surface volume of the soil.
+These macropores have been identified as essential pathways in forest ecosystems for water to penetrate the soil because they account for approximately 35% of the near-surface volume of the soil.